-Prevent contact between the child and those who are sick.
+Prevent contact between your child and those who are sick.

 Keep your sick child home from school or childcare.

-Ask your child’s health care provider whether your child should receive the rotavirus vaccine.
+Ask your child’s healthcare provider if your child should receive the rotavirus vaccine.
 This vaccine protects infants and young children against rotavirus infection, one cause of viral gastroenteritis.